ibmdb/python-ibmdb-django/README.md

       }
    }
    }}}

- * To enable DB2 support you need to set value of DATABASE_ENGINE to 'ibm_db_django' in settings.py.
+ * Change USE_TZ to False

+ * RUN python manage.py migrate

  * In the tuple INSTALLED_APPS in settings.py add the following lines:
    {{{
    'django.contrib.flatpages',